Know your rights when facing credit card fraud

 Credit card fraud has been on the rise in recent years, and you may be wondering what to do if you have been an unfortunate victim of this crime.

-There are systems in place to help victims of credit card fraud sort out the damages, so, let’s take a look at the different forms of credit card fraud, and the recourse necessary if you find yourself in a situation where your personal information has been violated, and whether or not you are liable.
+There are systems in place to help victims of credit card fraud sort out the damages, so, let’s take a look at what you should know if you find yourself in a situation where your personal information has been violated, and whether or not you are liable.

 Reporting credit card fraud

 If you have been a victim of credit card fraud, you do have certain legal rights thanks to the Fair Credit Billing Act.
 To take recourse to this law, you should notify the issuer immediately.
 You can send in a dispute statement (including your card information and a statement of the issue, along with any documents that make your case) to your credit card company’s address for billing inquiries, not the address to which you send your card payments.

 Most credit card companies today offer zero-liability fraud protection if you report the charges within 30 days.
 By law, your liability is limited to $50 for card-present fraud.
 Meaning, the most you could be liable for is $50, thanks to the Fair Credit Billing Act.